ebu/radiodns-manager/RadioDns-PlugIt/README.md

     CPPFLAGS: -I/usr/local/opt/openssl/include

 ## Test
-Tests are available in the tests folder of the root folder.
+Integration tests are available in the tests folder of the root folder.

+Unit testing for XML publishing feature can be found within the `tests` folder of this project.

+##3 Running the tests

+In order to run theses tests you'll need to ensure that docker is up and running and that nothing runs on port `3306`.
+Then you may use the tests run script to starts the tests:

+    source venv/bin/activate
+    cd tests
+    python run.py

+In this revision (11.03.2019) the tests cover the XML publishing aggregator part.
+Unit testing for AWS will come with the upcoming migration to boto3.

 ## Database
 Sqlalchemy is used for database access.
 Models are defined inside the `models.py` file.